 Almost all stories follow the same formula – “America is awful, so this solo woman/couple/family moved to country X where everything is better, even idyllic!“

-Surprisingly, many of these writers were born abroad, had lived abroad or traveled extensively abroad while growing up – they were never “that American” by virtue of their unique upbringing.
+Many of the writers were born abroad, had lived abroad or traveled extensively abroad while growing up.
+They are a very privileged elite group of mostly well off young white women.
+Some have spent so much time abroad that they were never “that American” by virtue of their elite upbringing.
 Now living abroad, they look down upon, even disdain, those of us living in America.
-It’s not a positive perspective.
-Another large cohort attended private schools, then elite universities – made possible by American wealth – but then proclaim, “America is awful!”.
+Another cohort attended private schools, then elite universities – made possible by their American wealth – but then proclaim, “America is awful!”.

-A second oddity is many stories feature a solo woman traveler (who is a writer, often of European-American or European heritage), or Black or Asian (including but not limited to Chinese, Japanese, Korean, Thai), Hispanic, Indigenous heritage, gay and lesbian couples, and a small number of trad-families.
+About half of the stories feature a solo woman traveler (who is a writer, often of European American or European heritage), or Black or Asian (including but not limited to Chinese, Japanese, Korean, Thai), Hispanic, Indigenous heritage, gay and lesbian couples, and trad-families.

-After summarizing 400 stories, almost all involve solo women travelers, plus a handful of gay and lesbian couples and several transgender individuals.
+After summarizing 400 stories, the largest category involves solo women travelers, plus a handful of gay and lesbian couples and several transgender individuals.
+My analysis of these categories is not the best (cannot always discern all attributes) but found:

 The third component is currency arbitrage.

 Living in Country X is cheaper than living in the U.S. – but this is misleading due to currency arbitrage.
-Americans have their high U.S. salary while living in a cheap country!
+Many of the Americans living abroad, in these stories, work remotely for US companies or are freelancers for US companies and are paid in U.S. dollars while living in a cheap country!

-Americans who move abroad often earn their income from the U.S., in U.S. dollars.
-The U.S. currency is “strong” in many countries because the local economy pays low wages to locals.
+The U.S. currency is “strong” in many countries when converted to local currency.
+The local economy pays low wages to locals, however.
 The effect is Americans live like the wealthy in other countries – because of their U.S. income and US citizenship privilege (yet they bash the U.S. as “awful”).

 Locals, who earn low wages in the local currency, do not live wealthy lives in those countries.